 The first chart below gives us a look at this diffusion index since 2000, which shows us how it has behaved in proximity to the two 21st century recessions.
 The red dots show the indicator itself, which is quite noisy, and the 3-month moving average, which is more useful as an indicator of coincident economic activity.
-We can see periods of contraction in 2011 and 2012.
-At this point the contraction in 2013 is shallower, thanks to positive monthly readings in March and April.
-The next few months will bear close watching.
+We can see periods of contraction in 2011 and 2012, and a shallower contraction in 2013.
+Last year saw a contraction with an improvement in 2016.

 In the next chart we see the complete series, which dates from May 1960.
-The average absolute monthly change across this data series is 7.9, which suggests that the 6.5 point change from last month has little statistical significance.
+For proof of the high volatility of the headline indicator, note that the average absolute monthly change across this data series is 7.7.

-The next chart is an overlay starting in 2000 of the General Activity Index and the Future General Activity Index — the outlook six months ahead.
-The latest Future reading shows increased optimism despite the drop in current conditions.
+The next chart is an overlay of the General Activity Index and the Future General Activity Index — the outlook six months ahead.